Investigating potential benefits of future sub-L1 missions with STEREO-A: Results

 First, we apply a peak finding algorithm to the modeled SYM-H indices from STEREO-A and L1 data as well as to the observed ones, taken from the OMNI high resolution data set \cite{king2025OMNI}.
 We then check if a modeled minimum from STEREO-A (L1) data is found within two days (one day) of an observed minimum, i.e., we match modeled and observed geomagnetic storms whether the modeled SYM-H minimum occurs within $\pm 24$~hours ($\pm 12$~hours) of the observed SYM-H minimum.
 We use a larger search window for SYM-H minima modeled from STEREO-A data because $\Delta t_{B_vz}$ is large for some events ($\sim \pm 30$ h), even after the data has been time-shifted to Earth.
 We set the threshold for the peak finding algorithm to SYM-H~$<-50$~nT, hence filtering for geomagnetic storms that are at least of moderate strength.

 In Figure~\ref{fig:hits_misses_false_alarms}a we plot the minima of 47 observed geomagnetic storms and indicate whether they are found in the modeled SYM-H indices from STEREO-A data as well, labeling them as ``hits" (marked stars).
-The ``misses", being the observed but not modeled geomagnetic storms, are marked as black circles, whereas ``false alarms" (i.e., modeled but not observed geomagnetic storms) are marked as filled blue circles.
-The performance of SYM-H indices modeled from L1 data is not shown but will be discussed in the text.
+The ``misses", being the observed but not modeled geomagnetic storms, are marked as black circles, whereas ``false alarms" (i.e., modeled but not observed) are marked as filled blue circles.

-Figure~\ref{fig:hits_misses_false_alarms} shows that out of the 47 observed geomagnetic storms, 26 are correctly identified when using STEREO-A data.
+Figure~\ref{fig:hits_misses_false_alarms}a shows that out of the 47 observed geomagnetic storms, 26 are correctly identified when using STEREO-A data.
 These 26 geomagnetic storms (hereafter referred to as GS events) are listed in Table~\ref{tab:GS_events}, with the differences to observed values (time of $min$(SYM-H) and $min$(SYM-H)) given in separate columns.
 Hence, 55\% of the modeled storms occur within $\pm24$~hours of a corresponding negative peak in the observed SYM-H values, while the other observed geomagnetic storms (45\%) are missed.
 It is striking that the missed events occur mainly at the beginning of the time series with eight missed geomagnetic storms up to March 15, 2023.
 These missed geomagnetic storms make up more than a third (38\%) of all misses for only 22\% of the entire time series.
-This is also the time period where the longitudinal separation of STEREO-A from Earth is largest ($\Delta \mathrm{lon}<-12^{\circ}$), and the gain in lead time is expected to be highest, as shown by Figures~\ref{fig:diff_arrivals}a and d, as well as Figure~\ref{fig:time_shift_noaa_sta}.
+This is also the time period where the longitudinal separation of STEREO-A from Earth is largest ($\Delta \mathrm{lon}<-12^{\circ}$), and the gain in lead time is expected to be highest, as shown by Figures~\ref{fig:diff_arrivals}a, \ref{fig:diff_arrivals1}a, and Figure~\ref{fig:time_shift_noaa_sta}.
 It is worth mentioning that there are also six missed geomagnetic storms in the period from September 2023 to January 2024.
 However, the detection rate (i.e., 7 hits versus 6 misses) is 53\%, which is higher than in the time range up to April 2023, where the detection rate is 33\% (4 hits versus 8 misses).